Maxthon: Data privacy issues

 In 2016, computer security researchers from Fidelis Cybersecurity and Exatel discovered the browser surreptitiously sending sensitive browsing and system data, such as ad blocker status, websites visited, searches conducted, and applications installed with their version numbers, to remote servers located in Beijing, China.
 According to Maxthon, the data is sent as part of the firm's 'User Experience Improvement Program' and it is "voluntary and totally anonymous."
-However, researchers found the data still being collected and sent to remote servers even after users explicitly opt out of the program.
+However, researchers found the data still being collected and sent to remote servers even after users explicitly opted out of the program.
 The researchers further found the data being sent over an unencrypted connection (HTTP), leaving users vulnerable to man-in-the-middle attacks.
 Fidelis' Chief Security Officer, Justin Harvey, noted the data "contains almost everything you would want in conducting a reconnaissance operation to know exactly where to attack.
 Knowing the exact operating system and installed applications, and browsing habits it would be trivial to send a perfectly crafted spear phish to the victim or perhaps set up a watering hole attack on one of their most frequented websites."
 Maxthon CEO Jeff Chen claimed that this was due to a bug that was fixed as soon as Maxthon was made aware of the issue; however, Exatel had notified Maxthon of the issue without getting any response.
 The issue was found in Maxthon version 4.4.5.
-According to Maxthon, it was fixed in later version and no such issue was reported since then.
+According to Maxthon, it was fixed in a later version and no such issue was reported since then.

 Software

 Development history

-According to Maxthon International CEO Ming Jie "Jeff" Chen, Maxthon was based on MyIE, a popular modification created by Chinese programmer Changyou to customize Internet Explorer web browser.
-Changyou posted most of the source code for MyIE on his Bulletin board system before leaving the project in 2000.
+According to Chen, Maxthon was based on MyIE, a popular modification to Internet Explorer created by Chinese programmer Changyou.
+Changyou posted most of the source code for MyIE on his bulletin board system before leaving the project in 2000.
 Chen then continued independently developing MyIE and in 2002 released a new version, MyIE2.
 Users around the world were quite active in contributing to MyIE2's development, adding many plug-ins, skins and assisting with debugging.
 MyIE2 was renamed Maxthon in 2003.

 Maxthon 2 was introduced in July 2007, and Maxthon 3 was released in September 2010.
 Later that year, Maxthon began introducing browsers for portable devices.
 In December, Maxthon for Android was released.
 On July 7, 2012, Maxthon for Mac was released, with Maxthon for iPhone and iPad released in August 2012.
 On December 10, 2012, Maxthon Cloud Browser, also named Maxthon 4, was released.